jessefree/ad-comment-analyzer-docs/index.md

 ## 8. Changes to Terms
 We may update these Terms from time to time.
 Continued use of the Service after changes constitutes acceptance of the new Terms.

+# Data Deletion

+## How to Request Data Deletion

+To request deletion of your data from Ad Comment Analyzer:

+1. Send an email to jessefree@gmail.com with the subject "Data Deletion Request"
+2. Include your Facebook User ID or the Page ID associated with your account
+3. We will process your request within 30 days and confirm when completed
+4. All associated data will be permanently deleted from our systems

+We respect your privacy rights and will handle all deletion requests in accordance with our Privacy Policy and applicable data protection laws.